xemantic/xemantic-kotlin-core/README.md

 ## Why?

-This project collects code, which should be a part of the Kotlin stdlib, either soon or in general as a desired functionality.
+This project collects code, which extends Kotlin stdlib with useful functions.

 ## Usage